Pragmatism at work: Why company values matter

 How have your customers reacted to the company values and work philosophy?

-Wiktor Żołnowski: In year 2019, we’ve introduced NPS and quarterly customer interviews.
+Wiktor Żołnowski: In the year 2019, we’ve introduced NPS and quarterly customer interviews.
 The interviews were very valuable to us.
 For example, our client BLOC-X said that the team took ownership of the product implementation.
 Thanks to this, our clients can focus on their long-term strategic vision and we deal with the operational matters.
 It is much more than classic outsourcing.
 We are their technology partner.
 We generate ideas for product development, we make decisions, we have a lot of autonomy.
 This is possible because we have earned our clients’ trust.

 Marcin Janik: I have worked on many products at Pragmatic Coders where the customer feedback has been loud and clear – they really appreciate the commitment of our teams.
 They also emphasize the quality of our work.
 Our customers feel that our people want to help them and that our goal is to find meaningful solutions.

 I hope you agree that pragmatism can bring great value, especially when you consider the millions of decisions that we have to make to create software and build digital products.
-On our blog you can continue reading about company core values development.